 They arrived half an hour earlier than usual - this was good.
 It meant they could unwind and relax for a little while.
 Diego didn't get to nap much in the car thanks mainly to Sean, Gloria and Rachel's obnoxiously loud car games.
 Gloria was thirty-eight and acted like someone half her age.
 Sean was twenty-four and Rachel was twenty-nine.
 He couldn't believe he had to put up with them playing I Spy for the better part of a whole hour.
 Even his children got bored of that game in a matter of minutes.

-"I hope you don't lock me in a submission tonight," Sean yawned loudly, resting his head on Diego's shoulder.
+"I hope you don't lock me in a submission tonight," Sean yawned loudly, learning forward and resting his chin on Diego's shoulder.
 "I'll probably just fall asleep."

 "If you talk smack about Brittany I'm going to smack your face," Sean warned him, drawing tired laughs from everyone.

-"You're weak," Gloria rolled her eyes.
+"You're weak!"
+Gloria rolled her eyes.
 "None of you youngsters would have lasted a night with the old crew.
-Michelle would have thrown you out of the locker room herself, but she's gone soft."
+Michelle would have thrown you out of the locker room herself if you weren't still drinking whisky by the time the sun came up, but she's gone soft."

 "You're only four years older than me," Diego pointed out, and Gloria waved him aside with a condescending laugh.

 "You're a spring chicken, Di.
-Thirty-four is just another way of saying twenty-one.
+Thirty-four is just the new twenty-one.
 Besides, you don't count anyway.
-You've been sixty for as long as I've known you."
+You've been sixty inside for as long as I've known you."

 "Ahh, the squad's arrived," Michelle crept up on them without anyone seeing her, greeting them in her strong Brooklyn accent.
 "That's great.
 I meant to have a quick chat with you all before the show started tonight!"

 "Am I going to like where this is going?"
 Gloria asked with a laugh.
 "What are you doing to us tonight, you old tramp?"
 If it were anyone else, Michelle would have broken a chair over them.
 Gloria and Michelle had a terrific relationship and very close bond.
-Ten years ago, the two of them had a very intense, long storyline together and wrestled dozens of matches.
-It went down in history as one of the most acclaimed women's feuds of all time, and their street fight match won Match Of The Year.
+Eleven years ago, the two of them had a very intense, long storyline together and wrestled dozens of matches.
+It went down in history as one of the most acclaimed women's feuds of all time, and their street fight match won Match Of The Year - the only year the women had ever won that award.
 Diego was still wrestling in the independent circuit when this happened.
-It was years later when KADA welcomed him into their family.
+It was a year later when KADA welcomed him into their family.
 Rather than snap back, Michelle let out a throaty laugh and flipped Gloria off.